General SPL Rules

 5-13 The use of duct tape or other adhesive tapes is not permitted within view of the passenger compartment or cargo area to hold panels in place, to seal gaps between panels or to cover vents

 5-14 The use of, but not limited to, glue, silicone and/or additional screws is not permitted to attach OEM panels in place.

-5-15 Expanding foam may only be used in limited amounts in front of the B-pillar and may not be used to fill any large voids such as under dashes or doors.
+5-15 Expanding foam may only be used in limited amounts in front of the B-pillar and may not be used to fill any large voids such as under dashes or doors, or headliner.

-5-16 Competitors are encouraged to mount all batteries and capacitors safety and securely.
+5-16 Competitors are required to mount all batteries and capacitors safety and securely.

 5-17 Competitors may not share same equipment unless one competitor is out of the competition.

 5-18 All subwoofer speaker wires must be capable of being inspected from the sub amp to the enclosure.

 5-19 In the power divisions, competitors are required to use only a single strand of speaker wire per output terminal on the amplifer.
 Speaker wire distribution blocks or connections may be used as long as the metering equipment can be placed between them and the amplifier.

 5-20 In the power divisions, competitors are required to have all (+) positive speaker wires going to the enclosure(s) ran in such a way that they can all be clamped at one time.